Definition: RAW; RAW format files; TIFF; DNG; NEF; CR2; CRW

 • Nikon Electronic Format: .NEF

-The TIFF is a flexible bitmap image format supported by most image-editing, desk-top publishing, scanners, painting and illustration applications.
-Also, virtually all desktop scanners can produce TIFF images.
+Virtually all desktop scanners can produce TIFF images, many cameras and a wide range of editing applications.
 The TIFF format uses the .tif extension.
-The format supports the main colour-space formats including CMYK, RGB, and grayscale and alpha channels as well as a range of other colour types.
+The format supports the main colour-space formats.
+Those include CMYK, RGB, and gray-scale and alpha channels – as well as others.
 The format also supports both Lossy and Lossless compression types.

 Advantages Disadvantages